 - If using fresh raspberries, quickly under cool water and pat them thoroughly dry.
 Put them into a medium bowl.

 - Sprinkle the berries with sugar to taste.
-I find about a tablespoon of sugar per every 6-ounces of raspberries to be about right, but I'm sure plenty of people would prefer 2 or 3 tablespoons.
-Really ripe berries won't need a ton of sugar, but this method makes excellent use of ho-hum berries by sweetening them up and drawing out their juices.
+About a tablespoon of sugar per every 6-ounces of raspberries to be about right, but plenty of people would prefer 2 or 3 tablespoons.
+Ripe berries won't need a ton of sugar, but this method makes excellent use of ho-hum berries by sweetening them up and drawing out their juices.

 - Use a fork to mash the berries.
 Raspberries, as you might guess, will mash up very quickly and easily.